Bryan Robson

 Bryan Robson (born 11 January 1957) is an English former football manager and player.
 He began his career with West Bromwich Albion in 1972, where he amassed over 200 appearances and was club captain, before moving to Manchester United in 1981, where he became the longest-serving captain in the club's history.
 He won two Premier Leagues, three FA Cups, one Football League Cup, two FA Charity Shields and a European Cup Winners' Cup during his time there.
 Nicknamed "Captain Marvel", Robson was voted the greatest ever Manchester United player in August 2011 in a poll of the club's former players.
-He is widely regarded as one of the best midfielders of his generation and one of the greatest English players of all time.

 Robson represented England 90 times between 1980 and 1991, making him at the time the fifth-most capped England player.
 His goalscoring tally of 26 placed him eighth on the list at the time.
 He played for England at the 1982, 1986 and 1990 World Cups, and at Euro 1988.
 Robson captained his country 65 times; only Bobby Moore and Billy Wright have captained England more often.

 Robson began his management career as a player-manager with Middlesbrough in 1994, retiring from playing in 1997.
 In seven years as Middlesbrough manager, he guided them to three Wembley finals, which were all lost, and earned them promotion to the Premier League twice.
 Between 1994 and 1996, he also served as assistant coach to England manager Terry Venables, which included Euro 96.
 He later returned to West Bromwich Albion for two years as manager, helping them become the first top division team in 14 years to avoid relegation after being bottom of the league table on Christmas Day.
 Less successful have been his short-lived spells as manager of Bradford City and Sheffield United, the former lasting barely six months and ending in relegation from what is now the EFL Championship, and the latter lasting less than a year and seeing his expensively-assembled side fail to challenge for promotion to the Premier League.
 Robson was manager of the Thailand national team from 2009 to 2011.
 He is currently an ambassador for Manchester United.